daddykev/4track-dev/blueprint.md

 ### Implementation Notes

 - User type is stored in the `userType` field in the users collection
-- Label and manager accounts maintain full consumer functionality
+- Email verification required for artist features
-- Access to artists is managed through a separate permissions system
+- Application approval workflow prevents spam/abuse
-- Email verification required for elevated permissions
+- PayPal email collected only when needed (paid tracks)
-- Special invite codes can pre-assign user types during signup
+- Admin routes protected by router navigation guards